How The White Tank Top Became 2022’s Biggest Fashion Statement

 While the humble tank top has never truly left the fashion trend cycle, amid the return of Y2K fashion and the rise of genderless fashion, the versatile staple is experiencing a centerstage moment.
 Celebrities like Kendall Jenner, Kim Kardashian, and Vanessa Hudgens have all been spotted recently wearing white tank tops, paired with '90s-inspired mom jeans and cargo pants; Bella Hadid has styled the basic tank with everything from knitted shrugs to off-the-shoulder tops.

 “[The white tank top] is so classic.
-It's timeless,” says Mark-Evan Blackman, assistant professor of fashion design at the Fashion Institute of Technology. “[Today’s] designers have used the item as a backdrop to bring forth their vision in a very contemporary time.”
+It's timeless,” says Mark-Evan Blackman, assistant professor of fashion design at the Fashion Institute of Technology. in New York. “[Today’s] designers have used the item as a backdrop to bring forth their vision in a very contemporary time.”

 Advertisement